haroonmaqbool/Movie-Management-System/README.md

 4. Test your changes thoroughly.
 5. Submit a pull request detailing the changes you've made.

-## Credits:

-The Movie Management System is developed and maintained by [Your Name/Organization].
-Special thanks to the open-source community for their contributions and support.

-## License:

-This project is licensed under the [License Name/URL].
-See the LICENSE file for details.

 ## Contact:

 If you have any questions, suggestions, or feedback, please feel free to contact us at [Your Email Address].